ibm-messaging/mq-python-json/README.md

 ## Example usage
 python read-mq-events.py

+The script assumes:
+ - you are running on Linux
+ - you have MQ installed to /opt/mqm
+ - you have the MQ samples package installed
-The script assumes you have a local queue manager called QM1.
+ - you have a local queue manager called QM1

 ## Example output
 \*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*